thorchain/docs/thorchain-finance/lending.md

 ## Overview

-Lending allows users to deposit native collateral, and then create a debt at a collateralization ratio (CR).
+Lending allows users to deposit native collateral, and then create/receive a debt amount.
 The debt is always denominated in USD (aka `TOR`), regardless of what L1 asset the user receives.

-All loans have 0% interest, no liquidations, and no expiration.
+All loans have 0% interest, no liquidations, no expiration, and flat 200% collaterization ratio (CR) or 50% loan-to-value (LTV).
 Risk [is mitigated](lending.md#lending-controls) by:

 * Limits on collateral for the network and each pool
 * Slip-based fees when opening and closing loans
-* Dynamic collateralization ratio
 * A circuit breaker on RUNE total supply

 Lending allows users to: